pixelknitter/TransactionsDemo/README.md

 ```

 **components**
-This is where your React components will live.
+This is where the React components will live.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
 The app will come with some commonly used components like Button.

 **i18n**
-This is where your translations will live if you are using `react-native-i18n`.
+This is where the translations will live if you are using `react-native-i18n`.

 **models**
-This is where your app's models will live.
+This is where the app's models will live.
 Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.

 **navigation**
-This is where your `react-navigation` navigators will live.
+This is where the `react-navigation` navigators will live.

 **screens**
-This is where your screen components will live.
+This is where the screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).